rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 We need two loops here.
 Why?
 Well, if we send a message and then try to join, it's not guaranteed that that worker will be the one that gets that message.
 We'd then deadlock.
+Imagine this scenario: we have two worker threads.
+We send a terminate message down the channel, and then join thread one.
+But thread one is busy processing a request; thread two is idle.
+This means thread two would get the terminate message and shut down; but we're waiting for thread one to shut down.
+Since `join` blocks until shut down, we're now blocking forever, and will never send the second message to terminate.
+Deadlock!

-So we first put all of our `Terminate` messages on the channel, and then we join on all the threads.
+To prevent this, we first put all of our `Terminate` messages on the channel, and then we join on all the threads.

 Let's give it a try: modify `main` to only accept a small number of requests